 (a) Preside at all meetings of the Board and of the members.

-(b) Appoint members to committees established in these bylaws or approved by resolution of the Board and serve as an ex officio member without vote on all such committees, except that the Chair shall not serve on the Board Governance & Leadership Committee or the Board of Certification.
+(b) Appoint members to committees established in these bylaws or approved by resolution of the Board and serve as an ex officio member without vote on all such committees, except that the Chair shall not serve on the Board Governance & Leadership Committee.

 Section 8.
 Vice Chair.
 In the event the Chair is absent or unable to perform his or her duties, the Vice Chair shall assume the duties and exercise the power of the Chair.
 He or she also shall perform such duties as may be assigned by the Chair of the Board.
 Additionally, the Vice Chair shall serve as the Chair of the AHP Foundation Board of Trustees.

 If the office of Vice Chair becomes vacant, the Chair shall appoint a person to complete the unexpired term; however, a Vice Chair shall not succeed automatically to the position of Chair, but rather must stand for election.